Naomi Hattaway – Founder of I Am A Triangle (IAAT) and 8th & Home Relocation

 Submitted by Naomi Hattaway.

-Naomi is the founder of I Am A Triangle, an international social network with thousands of global members who share in common a life lived away from their passport countries.
+Naomi Hattaway is the founder of I Am A Triangle.
+IAAT is an international social network with thousands of global members.
+They share in common a life lived away from their passport countries.
 IAAT offers in-person gatherings in 70+ international cities and is a one-stop-shop for resources, expert advice and more.
 She also owns 8th & Home Relocation, a nation-wide network matching families on the move with relocation professionals.

-After living in several locations in the United States, her family moved to India where she learned to thrive in the midst of chaos.
-Following one year in Singapore, they moved back to the United States, and traipsed from Florida to Virginia and now, Ohio.
+After living in several locations in the United States, her family moved to India where she learned to thrive.
+Following one year in Singapore, they moved back to the US, from Florida to Virginia and now, Ohio.
 Naomi is passionate about community building and empowering others to thrive, not just survive, in the places they call home.